vincekurtz/stlpy/docs/source/getting_started.rst

     import numpy as np
     import matplotlib.pyplot as plt
-    from pySTL.systems import LinearSystem
+    from stlpy.systems import LinearSystem
-    from pySTL.STL import LinearPredicate
+    from stlpy.STL import LinearPredicate
-    from pySTL.solvers import DrakeMICPSolver
+    from stlpy.solvers import DrakeMICPSolver

 We'll then define the simple linear system shown above, along with an initial condition :math:`x_0 = 0`.